8 Day Trips from Malaga

 Benalmadena offers attractions like the Selwo Marina, where you can see marine wildlife, and the Tivoli World amusement park for family-friendly fun.

-Cable Car: One of the must-try experiences on a day trip from Malaga is the cable car ride to Monte Calamorro in Benalmadena.
+Cable car: One of the must-try experiences on a day trip from Malaga is the cable car ride to Monte Calamorro in Benalmadena.
 As you ascend, you’ll be treated to stunning views of the coast and mountains.
 Once you reach the top, you can explore hiking trails and enjoy exciting bird-of-prey shows.

 More to Explore